sdslabs/sdslabs.github.com/_drafts/2012-12-16-how-does-sdslabs-work.md

+---
+layout: post
+title: How does SDSLabs work
+excerpt: "An insight into the tools used inside SDSLabs"
+---
 SDSLabs is roughly run as two cells (programming/design) that collaborate with each other on everything.
 This blog post will take a